pskelsey/4C-model/docs/Documentation.md

 *Toggle switches*: These flip up and down.

 ## Model Tab
+The risk models you create here must be a function of one weather variable only, y = f(x); e.g., crop damage as a function of temperature, infection risk as a function of precipitation, etc. The ability to build models containing more than one weather variable will be included in a future release.

 <p align="left">
   <img src="https://github.com/pskelsey/4C-model/blob/master/docs/modelsTabLarge.png">
 </p>
-The risk models you create here must be a function of one weather variable only, y = f(x); e.g., crop damage as a function of temperature, infection risk as a function of precipitation, etc. The ability to build models containing more than one weather variable will be included in a future release.

 ### Create your own model
-Slide the 'Create a model / Fit model to data' switch to the left.
+Select 'Create a model' using the switch.

 #### Use a pre-defined function
-Slide the 'Use the list / Define my own' switch to the left.
+Select 'Use the list' using the switch.
 Select a function from the 'Model list' dropdown list.
 The equation will be displayed in the 'Model description' pane.
-Adjust the value of the parameters by clicking in the white boxes to the right of each parameter (a, b, c, d).
+Adjust the value of the parameters (a, b, c, d) using the numeric fields.
 The 'lower' and 'upper' fields will be greyed out as these are used for fitting models to data.
-To visualise your function, adjust the range of your x-variable (minimum and maximum values) and the increment (affects the smoothness of the curve) using the 'x-range' edit field.
+To visualise your function, adjust the range of your x-variable (minimum and maximum values) and the increment (affects the smoothness of the curve) using the 'x-range' numeric field.
 The format required is min:step:max, e.g., to plot from 0 to 10 in steps of 0.1 you would enter 0:0.1:10.
 Click the 'Run' button.
 To use this model for projections you must slide the 'Use this model' switch to the right and the lamp will change to green.
-You can now proceed to the Projections Tab by clicking on 'Projections' in the top-left of the app window.
+You can now proceed to the Projections Tab.

 #### Define your own function
-Slide the 'Use the list / Define my own' switch to the right.
-The 'Use my function f(x) = ' box will no longer be greyed out and you can now type in the function you want to use.
+Select 'Define my own' using the switch.
+The 'Use my function f(x) = ' text field will no longer be greyed out and you can now type in the function you want to use.

 ### Fitting a model to your own data